akash-shastri/watermark-removal/README.md

 This is a modified version of the project Jeremy Howard does in lesson 7 of fastai's lectures.

 Code credits: Fastai lesson 7

+PS: My notebooks are a bit messy, for any clarrification please ask on the issues tab.

+PPS: following fastai's lesson 7 will clarify my procedure quite a bit.